bactopia/bactopia.github.io/docs/usage-basic.md

 2. `SA110685` would have a hybrid assembly created using the paired-end reads and long-reads
 3. `SA123186` would be processed as paired-end reads
 4. `SA123456` would be processed as single-end reads
+5. `SA123456ONT` would be processed as Nanopore reads

 ##### Generating A FOFN
 `bactopia prepare` has been included to help aid (hopefully!) the process of creating a FOFN for your samples.
 This script will attempt to find FASTQ files in a given directory and output the expected FOFN format.
 It will also output any potential issues associated with the pattern matching.